 Chelan County is in Central Washington on the east side of the Cascade Mountains, west of the Columbia River (see Figure 4-1).
 With an area of 2,994 square miles, it is the third largest of Washington's 39 counties.
 There are five incorporated municipalities in the county: Cashmere, Chelan, Entiat, Leavenworth and Wenatchee.
 Wenatchee is the largest city in the County and the county seat.
-Large areas of the county are national forest land.
+Large areas of the county are public lands managed by state agencies or the USDA Forest Service.